dddpt-epfl-phd/dhs-nerd/reports/report.md

 ## 2) The Historical Dictionary of Switzerland

-The HDS contains 36'000 articles classified in 4 main categories: people, families, spatial (municipalities, regions, etc.) and themes (communism, contemporary art, etc.).
-Most articles are about people (25'290 articles), then come spatial (5'459 articles), themes (3'154) and finally families (2'557).
+The [Historical Dictionary of Switzerland](hls-dhs-dss.ch/) offers more than 36'359 articles.
+It offers a search interface and articles are classified in 4 main categories: people, families, spatial (municipalities, regions, etc.) and themes (communism, contemporary art, etc.).
+Most articles are about people (25'291 articles), then come spatial (5'459 articles), themes (3'154) and finally families (2'557).

 A HDS article has many components:
 1) article text
 2) media components (images, maps, data tables)
 3) a list of historical and bibliographic sources
-4) links to the same entity on other linked databases (GND, VIAF, Swiss diplomatic documents, etc.)
+4) links to the same entity on other linked databases (GND, metagrid, Swiss diplomatic documents, etc.)
 5) structured data (birth and death dates, alternative names, etc.)
 6) thematic indexation (categories such as "Elites before 1800", "Cantonal parliaments", etc.)